MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 # Change a site address

-As a global or SharePoint admin in your organization, you can change the URL for the following types of sites:
+As a global or SharePoint admin in your organization, you can change the URL for the following types of sites (previously called "site collections"):

 - Office 365 group-connected team sites
 - Modern team sites that don't belong to an Office 365 group
 - Communication sites
 - Classic team sites

-You can't change the address of sites that are locked or on hold, or of sites that have BCS connections.

 You can change only the address of the site within the URL, for example: